Dog bites two girls aged five and six in Ipswich park

 Two small girls were bitten by an Alsatian off the lead near a children’s play area in Ipswich.

-The incident happened at about 4.10pm on Monday, April 1, in Bourne Park in to Zip Line, close to the play area next to the Wherstead Road entrance of the park.
+The incident happened at about 4.10pm on Monday, April 1, in Bourne Park near to the Zip Line, close to the play area next to the Wherstead Road entrance of the park.

 The victims, two girls aged just five and six years old, were bitten by an Alsatian whose owner had let off a lead.